trallard/airflow-tutorial/source/setup.rst

 and change your working directory to this newly created one ``cd airflow-tutorial``.

-Once then save this `Pipfile` and install via ``pipenv install``.
+Once then make a copy of this `Pipfile` and install via ``pipenv install``.
-This will install the dependencies, this might take a while so you can make yourself a brew in the meantime.
+This will install the dependencies you need.
+This might take a while so you can make yourself a brew in the meantime.

 Once all the dependencies are installed you can run ``pipenv shell`` which will start a session with the correct virtual environment activated.
 To exit the shell session use ``exit``.